sora-xor/sora2-substrate-js-library/doc.md

 #### **api.query.kensetsu.cdpDepository**

-> Storage of all CDPs, where key is an unique CDP identifier
+> Storage of all CDPs, where key is a unique CDP identifier

 arguments: